 No:

 • The entire advertised content is included on the physical medium.
-At worst, only insignificant content (e.g., pre-order bonus skins) requires a download or is only included as a code.
+At worst, only insignificant content (e.g., pre-order bonus skins) require a download or are only included as a voucher.

 • The game has no significant bugs that hinder enjoyment or playability of the game – always relative to the scope of the game (if a 200 hour open world game has a bit of pop-in, we usually don’t classify it as “download/patch required”).